PhoenixTales/wiki.gothicarchive.org/misc/barrier.md

 - was only supposed to surround the `Labor camp` including
 - due to Barrier's magic radiation inside is always warm
   - source: `Sleeper's Ban`
-- trying to cross it from inside to outside causes incapacitating "madness"
+- trying to cross it from inside to outside causes incapacitating "madness" and eventually catatonic state
   - considered impenetrable by prisoners
   - no one ever managed to cross it and keep their brain working
   - there are no signs that anyone is still trying to escape trough it